Elv13/quickviews_presentation/README.md

     * [X] Stop parsing after the elements stop being visible
     * [ ] Only load the depth chain, not its content (unless visible)
     * [ ] Free memory of invisible QPersistentModelIndex tracker
-    * [ ] Load many TreeTraversalItems at once to mitigate the overhead
+    * [ ] Load many StateTracker::Content at once to mitigate the overhead
         * [ ] Have a state machine for TreeTraversalItemsRange to mutualize range operations and move the code away from TreeTraversalItems::m_fStateMachine